-The Committee will carry out such periodic reviews to ensure that the Company and Board have in effect adequate policies and procedures to allow the Company to meet all of its continuous disclosure requirements.
+The Committee will carry out such periodic reviews to ensure that the Company and Board have in effect adequate policies and procedures to allow the Company to meet all of its continuous disclosure obligations.

 The Committee will, from time to time, review the Company’s policies and programs in such areas as:

-- Employee health and safety;
+- employee health and safety;

-- Risk management and loss control; and
+- risk management and loss control; and

-- Environmental and social issues related to the business of the Company.
+- environmental and social issues related to the business of the Company.